 (1) Schools are allowed to require proof of residency in the school district.
 Examples of evidence of residency could be a lease or utility bills.
 However, a school district may not inquire about the citizenship or immigration status of pupils or their parents.

-(2) Schools may require a copy of a child’s birth certificate only in order to establish that the child meets the age requirements for a particular grade in school, and they may not prevent a child from enrolling merely because he or she has documentation showing birth outside the United States.
+(2) Schools may require a copy of a child’s birth certificate only in order to establish that the child meets the age requirements for a particular grade in school, and they may not prevent a child from enrolling merely because he or she has a foreign birth certificate.

 (3) A school may request a child’s Social Security number in order to use it as a student identification number, but it must inform the child and the parents that providing the number is voluntary, and it may not prevent the child from enrolling if the parents choose not to provide the number.
 [Note: Using Social Security numbers rather than randomly generated numbers for identification purposes in schools, on driver’s licenses, etc. may be unwise in view of the possibility of identity theft.]

-(4) Data on race and ethnicity: In order to meet various statistical reporting obligations under federal and state law, schools may request, but may not require, that parents provide such data.
+(4) Data on race and ethnicity: In order to meet various obligations under federal and state law, schools may request, but may not require, that parents provide such data.

 Anyone who believes that a school district is violating federal law with respect to the immigration status of children or their parents may contact one of the following agencies: